ICanBoogie/HTTP/README.md

 The following exceptions are defined by the HTTP package:

 * [HTTPError](http://icanboogie.org/docs/class-ICanBoogie.HTTP.HTTPError.html): Base class for HTTP exceptions.
-* [NotFound](http://icanboogie.org/docs/class-ICanBoogie.HTTP.NotFound.html): Exception thrown when a resource is not found.
+* [NotFound][]: Exception thrown when a resource is not found.
+For instance, this exception is thrown by the dispatcher when it fails to resolve a request into a response.
+* [ForceRedirect][]: Exception thrown when a redirect is absolutely required.
 * [ServiceUnavailable](http://icanboogie.org/docs/class-ICanBoogie.HTTP.ServiceUnavailable.html): Exception thrown when the server is currently unavailable
 (because it is overloaded or down for maintenance).
-* [MethodNotSupported](http://icanboogie.org/docs/class-ICanBoogie.HTTP.MethodNotSupported.html): Exception thrown when the HTTP method is not supported.
+* [MethodNotSupported](http://icanboogie.org/docs/class-ICanBoogie.HTTP.MethodNotSupported.html): Exception thrown when a HTTP method is not supported.
-* [StatusCodeNotValid](http://icanboogie.org/docs/class-ICanBoogie.HTTP.StatusCodeNotValid.html): Exception thrown when the HTTP status code is not valid.
+* [StatusCodeNotValid](http://icanboogie.org/docs/class-ICanBoogie.HTTP.StatusCodeNotValid.html): Exception thrown when a HTTP status code is not valid.